Center for Art on Migration Politics (CAMP), Copenhagen (Oct – Dec 2019)

 Royal Library of Denmark (19 May 2017 – 19 February 2018)

-What Lies Unspoken is a participatory sound intervention developed in collaboration collaboration with the Royal Library and National Gallery of Denmark, as part of my research at the Living Archives Research Project.
+What Lies Unspoken is a participatory sound intervention developed in collaboration collaboration with the Royal Library of Denmark and Statens Museum for Kunst (SMK), as part of my research at the Living Archives Research Project.

 This intervention is a response to the silences and discomfort surrounding colonial history in Danish museums and public debate.
 It has used artefacts currently housed in both collections to facilitate dialogue about colonialism and its cultural legacies.